Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/metadata.md

 To retrieve metadata from a file:

-1. Create an instance of the [Tizen.Multimedia.MetadataExtractor](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.MetadataExtractor.html) class and pass the path of the file or buffer whose metadata you want to retrieve as a parameter:
+1. Create an instance of the [Tizen.Multimedia.MetadataExtractor](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.MetadataExtractor.html) class and pass the path of the file or buffer whose metadata you want to retrieve as a parameter:
     -   Create a `Tizen.Multimedia.MetadataExtractor` instance with a file path parameter:

-        ```
+        ```csharp
         var metadataExtractor = new MetadataExtractor(mediaPath);
         ```

     - Create a `Tizen.Multimedia.MetadataExtractor` instance with a buffer parameter:

-        ```
+        ```csharp
         var buffer = File.ReadAllBytes(mediaPath);
         var metadataExtractor = new MetadataExtractor(buffer);
         ```

 2. Retrieve the metadata:
-    -   Retrieve the metadata from the file by using the `GetMetadata()` method of the `Tizen.Multimedia.MetadataExtractor` class, which returns a instance of the [Tizen.Multimedia.Metadata](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Metadata.html) class containing all the metadata of the file.
+    -   Retrieve the metadata from the file by using the `GetMetadata()` method of the `Tizen.Multimedia.MetadataExtractor` class, which returns a instance of the [Tizen.Multimedia.Metadata](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Metadata.html) class containing all the metadata of the file.

         The following example retrieves the artist and title of the media file:

-        ```
+        ```csharp
         /// Get Artist and Title metadata of the file
         Metadata metadata = metadataExtractor.GetMetadata();